-Of course National Geographic has a wonderful informative description of the porcupine.
-We all know that they are a prickly rodent, but did you know the Latin name means “quill pig”?
+Of course National Geographic has a wonderfully informative page devoted to the porcupine.
+We all know that they are a prickly rodent, but did you know the Latin name means QUILL PIG?
 There are about two dozen species that all have a coat of needle-like quills.
 Considering there are only two species of beaver, twenty-four porcupine species surprised me.

 The average life span of a porcupine is 5 to 7 years.
 There head and body is 25 to 36 inches, and the tail 8 to 10 inches.
 The weight can be from 12 to 35 pounds.
 A litter is between one and four.
 Babies are born with soft quills which harden in a few days.
 Within two months the young porcupines are ready to live on their own.

 Do Porcupines Make Good Pets?